The Word Alive: Real (2013–2015)

 On January 6, 2014, the band officially announced that Cameron Mizell and John Feldmann are the producers for their forthcoming album on Facebook.
-On March 18, the band released a new single entitled "Play the Victim".
+On March 18, the band released the single "Play the Victim".
 Along with the song, they also announced their third studio album Real would be released on June 10.
 The album will be the first to feature Luke Holland on drums.
 Real remains the most personal album to date from The Word Alive, which has received enormous support from fans (especially the track "Never Forget").
 The band also played the entire Vans Warped Tour in 2014.
 In November 2014, the band also did their own headlining tour to support the album Real with Myka, Relocate, The Dead Rabbitts, Our Last Night and The Color Morale as support.
 In March 2015, the band also supported The Devil Wears Prada on the "Zombie 5 Tour" along with Born of Osiris and Secrets.
 In April, The band did headlining shows in Hong Kong, Taipei and Bangkok.
 Then they played at Pulp Summer Slam XV: Angels Descend in the Philippines on April 25 with bands such as Escape the Fate, Cradle of Filth, Chthonic, Suffocation, Carcass and Killswitch Engage with the crowd of 30,000 metal fans.

 Following this, the band embarked on a co-headlining tour with Chelsea Grin with support from Like Moths to Flames and Sylar.
-After a brief break during the summer, which the band used to work on their new album, the band continued touring and supported Parkway Drive on the Australian leg of the "IRE Tour" with Memphis May Fire and Thy Art Is Murder.
+After a brief break during the summer, which the band used to work on their next album, the band continued touring and supported Parkway Drive on the Australian leg of the "IRE Tour" with Memphis May Fire and Thy Art Is Murder.
 While on the "Apollo X Tour" with Motionless in White and The Devil Wears Prada in mid-November, frontman Tyler Smith broke his back, several ribs, and bruised a lung while stage diving during a show.
 The band released a statement the following day saying they would not be missing any dates despite their frontman's injury.
 Smith continued to perform, though his movements were very limited, and he had to wear a back brace.